 5. Overemphasis on Price

 Stressing on prices alongside items draws the readers’ attention.
 This causes a guest to dismiss menu items based on price alone.
 Also, when menu items drastically vary on a single page, it causes guests to select items with the lowest prices.
 Keep the dish the focal point and not the prices.
-The prices should be of the same font and text as the menu.
+The prices should be the same font and text as the menu.
+Try these 9 lesser known menu pricing hacks to maximize restaurant profits

 6. Ignoring Upselling Opportunities